frans-johansson/craytrace/README.md

 - [x] Get XYZ components from a `glm::DVec4`
 - [x] Changed dvec to vec
 - [x] Camera should have separate render and create_image functions
-  - [x] Render: Cast all the rays and calculate the floating point color values of each pixel
+  - [x] Render: Cast all the rays and calculate the doubleing point color values of each pixel
-  - [x] Create image: Convert the floating point RGB values to `png::byte`
+  - [x] Create image: Convert the doubleing point RGB values to `png::byte`
 - [x] Save render results to an image
   - [x] Convert from `double`-valued colors to 8 bit unsigned integer values
   - [x] Find a way to push pixel values into some kind of an image format in C++